-Store.
-Wrap endive in a damp paper towel and place it in a plastic bag in the refrigerator.
+- Wrap endive in a damp paper towel and place it in a plastic bag in the refrigerator.
 It will keep for up to 5 days.

-Prepare.
-Before serving or cooking, wipe the outer leaves of the endive spear with a damp cloth.
+- Before serving or cooking, wipe the outer leaves of the endive spear with a damp cloth.
 You don’t need to wash or soak the spear in water; it will make it more bitter tasting.

-Serve.
-Serve endive raw or cooked.
+- Serve endive raw or cooked.

-- Combine endive raw in salads with other greens sprinkled with vinaigrette.
+- Combine raw endive in salads with other greens sprinkled with vinaigrette.

-- Combine endive with beets, apples, pears, walnuts, blue cheese, and orange or grapefruit quarters for a winter salad.
+- Combine raw endive with beets, apples, pears, walnuts, blue cheese, and orange or grapefruit quarters for a winter salad.
 (Balance the bitterness with something sweet.)